Daoud Nabi, 71-Year-Old Grandfather, Died Using His Body To Shield Others During New Zealand Mosque Shooting

 That reputation lasted on until his final moments, when the 71-year-old grandfather reportedly threw himself in front of other worshipers during an attack from a heavily armed gunman, shielding them and sacrificing his own life.
 Nabi was among the 49 people killed in the deadliest mass shooting in the nation’s history.

-As The Hill reported, Nabi’s final sacrifice is one of many acts of heroism to emerge from the deadliest mass shooting in the nation’s history.
+As The Hill reported, Nabi’s final sacrifice is one of many acts of heroism to emerge from the mass shooting.
 There were attacks against two mosques in Christchurch, leaving a total of 49 people dead and dozens others wounded.

-A report from NBC News noted that Daoud Nabi was well known for extending a helping hand to Muslim refugees who moved to the country’s second-largest city.
+A report from NBC News noted that Nabi was well-known for extending a helping hand to Muslim refugees who moved to the country’s second-largest city.

 “He’s helped everyone who’s a refugee,” said Omar Nabi, Daoud’s son.
 “Whether you’re from Palestine, Iraq, Syria — he’s been the first person to hold his hand up.”

 There were others who showed heroism in the face of the mass shooting this week.
-Reports noted that another unarmed worshiper tackled the gunman, wrestling away his gun and ultimately chasing him out of the mosque.
+Reports noted that another unarmed worshiper tackled the gunman, wrestling away his gun, and ultimately chasing him out of the mosque.

 Witnesses said the young man was someone who “looked after” the mosque and his actions likely saved the lives of many others.
 The young man tried to fire the gun at the attacker as he fled, but could not get it to operate.
 Witnesses said the attacker jumped into a car with others who were waiting for him and drove away.